Plimpton 322: Provenance and dating

-The tablet is believed to have been written about 1800 BC, using the middle chronology, based in part on the style of handwriting used for its cuneiform script: Robson (2002) writes that this handwriting "is typical of documents from southern Iraq of 4000–3500 years ago."
+The tablet is believed to have been written around 1800 BC (using the middle chronology), based in part on the style of handwriting used for its cuneiform script: Robson (2002) writes that this handwriting "is typical of documents from southern Iraq of 4000–3500 years ago."
 More specifically, based on formatting similarities with other tablets from Larsa that have explicit dates written on them, Plimpton 322 might well be from the period 1822–1784 BC.
 Robson points out that Plimpton 322 was written in the same format as other administrative, rather than mathematical, documents of the period.